2No2Name/hopperOptimizations/README.md

 ### simplifiedItemElevatorCheck
 Removes check whether item entities have to move out of another entity (boat, shulker).
 ### optimizedItemStackEmptyCheck
-Speeds up checking whether an itemStack is empty by using cached information from vanilla. optimizedItemStackEmptyCheck
+Speeds up checking whether an itemStack is empty by using cached information from vanilla.

 ## License